Maelys-LC/space-women/README.md

 # About this project
 At the end of a 6 weeks formation on HTML and CSS at Simplon in Paris, I was asked to produce a simple web site.

 I chose to talk about women who had an important part in space exploration, such as the Rocket Girls of Nasa, Dorothy Vaughan, Margaret Hamilton, and Frances Northcuttand Bonnie Dunbar.
-Of course this list is not exhaustive and many more women deserve to be knonw.
+Of course this list is not exhaustive and many more women deserve to be known.

 # UX - UI
 First, I designed an UX wireframe and then an UI representation, using https://www.figma.com